learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 lassie #=> #<Dog:0x007fc52c2cc588>
 ```

 Notice that every time you make an instance of a class, Ruby tells you that the return value is something that looks like `#<Dog:0x007fc52c2cc588>`.
 This syntax is called Ruby Object Notation and it's just the default way that Ruby communicates to you that you are dealing with an object or instance of a particular class.
-The `Dog:0x007fc52c2cc588` tells you that it the object is an instance of `Dog` and the `0x007fc52c2cc588` is called it's object identifier and it basically means this is where the object lives inside your computer.
+The `Dog:0x007fc52c2cc588` tells you that the object is an instance of `Dog` and the `0x007fc52c2cc588` is called it's object identifier and it basically means this is where the object lives inside your computer.

 Each of these instances are totally unique, even though they are all born from `Dog`.